-Sitting upright, in normal touring position, with sudden full throttle at about 5000 rpm, the front wheel would rise, and continue to rise to a quite nasty height as the throttle remained open and I would usually back off the throttle quickly.
+Sitting upright, in normal touring position, with full throttle at about 5000 rpm, the front wheel would rise, and continue to rise to a quite nasty height as the throttle remained open and I would usually back off the throttle quickly.
 I only took it beyond 7000 a few dozen times, once to 8000.
 I'd built the engine to be able to be run at a bit over 8000, but was always very concerned as I went over 7000.
 In order to keep the front wheel on the ground I had to move my butt ...and also lean rather far forward, even against the windshield.
 If I had weighed more, perhaps less leaning would have been required to maintain control.

 There was never a serious mechanical problem (except with the original transmission mods), in normal (yes, even very spirited!) riding.
 One of my earliest rocker arms broke, and VERY luckily that did no serious damage.
 Problems, little ones mostly, did occur, and these, such as oil leaks, were fixed, although I could NEVER fix leaks permanently at the cylinder bases ...the power was too great for the cases and cylinders, even considering the oversize studs, etc. The method of a large O-ring that BMW introduced much later might have helped to solve that problem, but maybe not, because I think the leaks occurred at the stud threads area and from 'walking'.
 I suspect that too much power would always overcome the BMW case design and would always let the cylinders 'walk' some.

-The was bike ridden a fair amount with no other major problems.
+The was bike ridden a fair amount.
 I toured with my wife Jean, see photo, numerous times.
 NOT ONE PERSON ever noticed that it was supercharged.
 A few asked about the gear drive whine.
 If anyone mentioned the whine, I'd give a variety of answers.
 One (besides other's I've mentioned) was to point to the odometer, and say it really REALLY needed a new set of timing sprockets and chain.